simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 - if (:ref:`smpi/send-is-detached-thresh <cfg=smpi/send-is-detached-thresh>` < size) then
   MPI_Send returns only when the message has actually been sent over the network.
 This is known as the rendez-vous mode.

-The ``smpi/buffering`` option gives an easier interface to choose between these semantics.
+The ``smpi/buffering`` (only valid with MC) option gives an easier interface to choose between these semantics.
 It can take two values:

 - **zero:** means that buffering should be disabled.
-Blocking communications are actually blocking.
+All communications are actually blocking.
 - **infty:** means that buffering should be made infinite.
-Blocking communications are non-blocking.
+All communications are non-blocking.

 .. _cfg=model-check/property: